codefresh-io/docs.codefresh.io/_docs/kb/articles/external-secrets-operators-aws-secrets-manager.md

 }
 ```

+{% endraw %}

 Once the IRSA is created, create a secret in AWS Secrets Manager (region us-east-1 in this example).
 Use the "Other type of Secret" when creating the secret.
-Add your key value pairs that you want.
+Add the key-value pairs that you want.
 When naming, use the prefix of `testing/` for this example.
 The rest of the options, use the defaults.

 #### Adding Secrets to Git Source

 Now that we have everything set up on AWS, time to create a Service Account, Secret Store, and External Secret.
-First create a Directory in your Git Source Repo thats outside of the path for the Git Source.
-In this example my Git Source path is `gitops/argocd` but my files will be located in `gitops/test-applications`.
+First, create a Directory in your Git Source Repo that's outside of the path for the Git Source.
+In this example, my Git Source path is `gitops/argocd` but my files will be located in `gitops/test-applications`.

+{% raw %}

 ```shell
 ├── gitops
 │   ├── argocd
 │   │   └── external-secrets-operator.yaml
 │   ├── test-applications
 ```

+{% endraw %}

 Inside test-applications directory create a file called `secret-store.yaml`.
 Here we will create a Service Account and Secret Store config.
 The SecretStore will allow us to access AWS Secrets Manager and use the Service Account to make the API Calls to AWS.

+{% raw %}

 ```yaml
 apiVersion: external-secrets.io/v1beta1